Azure/portaldocs/portal-sdk/generated/react-index.md

 LocalStorage and SessionStorage are both supported in ReactViews.
 They can both be used in exactly the same way you would expect to use them by accessing `window.localStorage` or `window.sessionStorage`

+<a name="reactviews-additional-features-persistent-storage"></a>
+### Persistent Storage

+Pesistent storage is also available for those who need to store the settings per user per extension.
+10Kb limits apply.
+[Read more](/portal-sdk/generated/top-extensions-persistent-storage.md).

 <a name="reactviews-getting-support"></a>
 ## Getting Support